houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 2, I informally define the class of regular languages by talking about the class of *finite state* machines, called deterministic finite automata (DFAs).

 In section 3, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms.
-I also note how theoretical regular expressions (along with regular grammars and NFAs) are regular language denoting mechanisms.
+I also talk about how theoretical regular expressions are regular language denoting mechanisms.

 In section 4, I dive into some code to demonstrate the usefulness of backreferences.
 By considering a JavaScript regular expression with a backreference as a counter-example, I show that JavaScript regular expressions are not a regular language denoting mechanism.
 Hence, JavaScript regular expressions are not regular.